SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2006-06-20-first-beginings.markdown

 > >
 > > Personally I enjoy the learning itself for now, use what Time you can to understand what is required from a programming point of view, by all means layout a game design goal (2D, 3D, RTS,RPG, FPS) and learn across that route first, learn about the Game cycle (one thing I never thought of), the different methods for graphic placement, Bitmaps graphics and such.
 > >
-> > Learn the wilds of OOP (object Orientated Programming)&nbsp;in a gaming concept, it does have it’s own wilds (so i’ve found)
+> > Learn the wilds of OOP (object Orientated Programming) in a gaming concept, it does have it’s own wilds (so i’ve found)
 > >
 > > If using DirectX for a foundation for your game, start reading up on it from guides and such.
 > >